Have you forgotten your Sitecore admin password and want to reset it? If yes, follow this article to reset the password on SQL Server.

 Steps:

-1. Log into SQL Server Management Studio (SSMS):
+- Log into SQL Server Management Studio (SSMS):

 Open SQL Server Management Studio and connect to the database where Sitecore is hosted.
-You’ll need the credentials to access the Sitecore database.
+You’ll need the credentials to access the Sitecore database. - Select the Sitecore Database:

-Once logged in, locate and expand the Sitecore database, typically named master.
+Once logged in, locate and expand the Sitecore database, typically namedmaster. - Find the User Table:

-Navigate to the Core database and open the AspNetUsers table.
-Here, you will find a list of all users in Sitecore, including the admin account.
+Navigate to theCoredatabase and open theAspNetUserstable.
+Here, you will find a list of all users in Sitecore, including the admin account. - Update the Admin User’s Password:

-Note: You need to encrypt the new password (e.g., using a tool like bcrypt).
-Simply replacing the password as plain text will not work because Sitecore uses encrypted passwords.
+Locate theadminuser, and update the password field using the following SQL command:sql:UPDATE [dbo].[AspNetUsers] SET PasswordHash = 'your_encrypted_password_here' WHERE UserName = 'admin'Note: You need to encrypt the new password (e.g., using a tool like bcrypt).
+Simply replacing the password as plain text will not work because Sitecore uses encrypted passwords. - Save Changes and Exit:

-After the changes have been made, save them and exit the SQL Server Management Studio.
+After the changes have been made, save them and exit the SQL Server Management Studio. - Test Your New Password:

-Try logging into Sitecore using the admin account with the newly set password.
+Try logging into Sitecore using theadminaccount with the newly set password.
 If successful, you can now access the admin interface.

 Method 2: Resetting Password via Sitecore PowerShell Extensions